 “He was a lifelong bachelor and one of his greatest burdens was for university students, so there’s something very appropriate about the fact that the sermons here at Taylor are entitled the Simeon Sermons,” said Dr. Sinclair Ferguson, a theologian and seminary professor who is a past Simeon speaker.

 Sex and the Cornfields is a program that has grown into an annual series of workshops, seminars, and panels aimed at creating a healthy space for dialogue regarding sexuality.

 This series aims to provide opportunities for our university to grow in our understanding of ourselves and of others by increasing our awareness and discussion on sexual topics affecting all of us at a personal and cultural level.
-We are fortunate to integrate well-known speakers, scholars, faculty, and staff within the Sex and the Cornfields program to support and frame our questions and conversations.
-We are blessed to have a willing community of faculty and staff, committed to their faith, who willingly share from their lives.
+Well-known speakers, scholars, faculty and staff are integrated within the Sex and the Cornfields program to help frame and address our questions and conversations.

 Examples of topics that we’ve sought to faithfully broach: